 This injury is called stubbed toe, and it can be a pretty painful experience.

 This article will provide you with some safe and easy stubbed toe treatments that you can do at home.

 What Causes Stubbed Toes?

-Our toes contain very sensitive nerves that send instant signals to the central nervous system.
+Our toes contain very sensitive nerves that send instant signals to the central nervous system when stimulated.
 That is why the pain associated with a stubbed toe is usually exaggerated.
 If you've ever had a stubbed toe or are especially clumsy, read on to learn how to treat a stubbed toe.

 People usually stub their toes when they're in a hurry.
 You might accidentally hit your foot against a piece of furniture at home or a stone while you're walking outside.

 Walking around with bare feet or wearing peep-toe shoes increases your chances of stubbing your toe.

 Stubbed Toe Symptoms

 The severity of a stubbed toe depends on the force of impact when the foot hits the object.
 It is important to determine how serious the injury is, so you can treat it accordingly.
 A person with a stubbed toe will most likely notice symptoms such as:

 Feeling severe pain while walking or wearing socks and shoes may indicate a toe sprain or an underlying bone fracture.
 If this is the case, you should seek professional treatment right away.